Pro Health Train

 self-study reading/review

 Students meet with the instructor for a 3 hour in-person meeting to complete the unit quizzes, final exam and med pass demo.
-It takes about 3-4 hours to complete and is held in South Portland at a pre-scheduled date/time.
-See the Maine CRMA curriculum Introduction section for quiz and exam grading details.
+It takes about 3-4 hours to complete and is held in South Portland at 11am, generally on the 3rd Friday of every month.

 schedule the meeting